Ethan76167/TRIA.OS-Difficulty-List/Guidelines.md

 Example: **[!]
 Kneeling Shore**

-6. If the bug is map breaking (Its impossible to beat the map because of it) label the map as [!!!] infront of the map name.
+6. If the bug is map breaking (Its impossible to beat the map because of it) label the map as [!!!] infront of the map name, also **bold** formatted.

 Example: **[!!!]
 Kneeling Shore**

 7. Reach out to us in the official Discord should you be unsure of a map's worthiness, or if you would like to switch the placement of a map.
 8. The ID should be the official ID uploaded by one of the map's creators.
+9. All Lists have a sub-guideline accoridng to its respective list, look at the bottom of this file to see them.

 > **FORMAT GUIDELINES**
 1. If there are multiple creators, please list your team name instead.